cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 .. figure:: img/realpath-demo.svg

-To move or rename a file in Unix, the ``mv`` (move) command is used.
-Here is some of usage information provided by the
+To move or rename a file in Unix, use the ``mv`` (move) command.
+Here is some of usage information adapted from the
 manual:

 .. table::